Am I a Candidate for Dental Implants?

 Janice K. Pliszczak, DDS will first make sure that you are comfortable with a local anesthetic.
 Once ready, the tissue is opened up, and a few bone particles are placed inside to stimulate bone growth.
 These bone particles can come from a variety of sources including the patient, or from a donated source, using processed bone; or we can use synthetic bone.
 Once placed, the area is closed up, and the patient takes about three months for the new bone to grow and bulk up the area.

-Contact Janice K. Pliszczak, DDS today at (315) 800-5020 to see if you are a candidate for dental implants.
+Contact Janice K. Pliszczak, DDS today at (315) 800-5020 to see if you are a candidate for dental implants and talk about if dental implants are affordable.